-Interplan transfers represent transfers between the ALRIP, LTRP and the Plan.
-Interplan transfers are recorded on an accrual basis.
+Interplan transfers represent transfers between the ALRIP, the LTPP and the Plan.
+The interplan transfers are recorded on an accrual basis.

 Mandatory Portability Transfers, Net

 Mandatory portability transfers represent transfers attributable to the Mandatory Portability Agreement, effective January 1, 1985, between and among AT&T, former affiliates and certain other companies, and the Plan.
 The accumulated benefit obligation at year end does not include the benefits payable to the mandatory portability population.
 These transfers are recorded on an accrual basis.